contentful/slash-developers/docs/php/index.md

 ### Symfony bundle

-This bundle helps you integrate Symfony with the Content Delivery API
+This bundle helps you integrate Symfony with the Content Delivery API<br/>
 [View on GitHub](https://github.com/contentful/ContentfulBundle)

 ### Laravel integration

-This bundle helps you integrate Laravel with the Content Delivery API
+This bundle helps you integrate Laravel with the Content Delivery API<br/>
 [View on GitHub](https://github.com/contentful/contentful-laravel)

 ## Example apps